levkovigor/freertos-template2/doc/README-at91.md

 ## Flashing the SDRAM directly

 ### SAM-BA
 When using SAM-BA and there is executable code located on the NOR-Flash, it might be necessary to disconnect Jumper J34 so the internal ROM-Boot program jumps to SAM-BA boot.
+After sending the image to the SDRAM, use `go 0x20000000` in SAM-BA to jump to the application.

 ### SEGGER J-Link